dannygar/excel-agent/README.md

 ### Certificate Errors

-- Accept prompts to install development certificates when running `npm run dev-server`
+- Accept prompts to install development certificates when running `yarn dev-server`
 - On Windows, you may need to restart VS Code after certificate installation

 ### Changes Not Reflected